Opdex/opdex-v1-api/README.md

 ### Auth

 Add a bearer token signing key to your configuration, by running `dotnet user-secrets set AuthConfiguration:Opdex:SigningKey ~y0Ur%sEcr3T*k3Y~`.
-The key can be any string of length 16 or more characters.
+The key can be any UTF-8 string consisting of 16 bytes or more.

+You also need to add an additional encryption key for two-way encryption of the SignalR connection id, using `dotnet user-secrets set EncryptionConfiguration:Key SECRET-ENCRYPTION-KEY`.
+The key should be a 32 byte UTF-8 string, as this will ensure 256-bit encryption.

 ### Create DB